-We expect top line results for GALACTIC-HF in the fourth quarter of 2020 and do not anticipate delays in the completion of GALACTIC-HF attributable to the COVID-19 pandemic.
+We expect top-line results for GALACTIC-HF in the fourth quarter of 2020.

 METEORIC-HF: In collaboration with Amgen, we are conducting METEORIC-HF, a second Phase 3 clinical trial intended to evaluate its potential to increase exercise performance.
 Patients are being randomized in a 2:1 fashion to omecamtiv mecarbil, which is started at 25 mg twice daily and titrated to 25, 37.5 or 50 mg twice daily based on the same PK-guided dosing regimen as is used in GALACTIC-HF, or to placebo.
 METEORIC-HF is planned to enroll approximately 270 symptomatic chronic heart failure patients in nine countries.
 The primary endpoint of METEORIC-HF is change in peak oxygen uptake on Cardio-Pulmonary Exercise Testing ("CPET") from baseline to Week 20.
 Secondary endpoints include change in total workload during CPET from baseline to Week 20, change in ventilatory efficiency during CPET from baseline to Week 20 and change in the average daily activity units measured over 2 weeks from baseline to Week 18-20.
-In consultation with the DMC for METEORIC-HF, Cytokinetics and Amgen have agreed to temporarily suspend enrollment in METEORIC-HF to protect the safety and health of clinical trial participants and healthcare professionals.
-Cytokinetics is working closely with clinical sites to monitor study visits and is taking certain steps to mitigate potential risk associated with the COVID-19 pandemic by enabling remote study visits and home delivery of investigational product to ensure study continuity and integrity.
-Cytokinetics continues to enable site start-up activities with an objective to activate over 50 new sites throughout North America and Europe.
-We believe enrollment may be completed by the end of the fourth quarter of 2020 if enrollment can be reactivated by the end of the second quarter of 2020.
+After temporarily suspending enrollment in METEORIC-HF due to the COVID-19 pandemic earlier this year, we resumed enrollment in June.
+We believe enrollment may be completed in early 2021.